What is a checkride for pilots?

 Article: Future Flying Forecast

-The future flying forecast may have seemed bleak one year ago, but fluctuations and furloughs are not forever.
+The future flying forecast may have seemed bleak during the Covid-19 pandemic, but fluctuations and furloughs are not forever.
 Bloomberg News, September 2001: “Thousands of workers losing their jobs at American Airlines.
 United Airlines reports the gravest times in its history.
 Eight of the largest airlines in the United States have implemented over 78,000 furloughs since the terrorist attacks.
 Prior to these massive furloughs, the airlines were reporting record employment.”
 Furloughs in aviation are nothing new.
 One of the earliest sequences of layoffs occurred during World War I (1914–1918).
 At the beginning and during the war, the demand for pilots far exceeded the training capabilities.
 Production of pilots and aircraft could not happen fast enough.
-After the war, air mail and … Read more
+After the war, air mail … Read more

 Pilots as Mechanics: Should You Become Both?